cta-sst-1m/digicamscheduling/README.md

 Use the option `--help` to see how to run the scripts

-## Considerations

-Please consider the time and time steps you use !
-Memory is limited !!! so you cannot compute for the entire catalog for the entire year with 1 seconde time step.

 ## Know issues

 Most of the issues appear when: